When are information sessions offered?

 Will there be an orientation prior to my participation in an education abroad program?

 Yes.
 The Office of International Programs holds a comprehensive pre-departure orientation for all students participating in a Summer, Semester or Academic Year education abroad program.
-This orientation covers information about health, safety, culture shock, academic expectations and much more, and is mandatory for all semester and full-year participants.
+This orientation covers information about health, safety, culture shock, academic expectations, and much more; it is mandatory for all semester and full-year participants.
 Students participating in short-term programs will attend orientations led by their program leader(s).

 If your program offers a group flight, be sure to book your ticket thorough the designated provider or travel agent.
-For most programs you can use any airline or flight booking website (Orbitz, sidestep.com, etc.) or you may wish to research student discount airfares available at statravel.org and studentuniverse.com.
+For most programs, you can use any airline or flight booking website (Orbitz, kayak.co.uk, etc.), or you may wish to research student discount airfares available at statravel.org and studentuniverse.com.

-Is there a list of recommended items to take abroad available to me?
+Where can I find a list of recommended items to take abroad?

-Yes.
-When you attend the pre-departure orientation, you are given a sample list of items to pack.
+When you attend the pre-departure orientation, you will be given a sample list of items to pack.

 Should I bring extra copies of any documentation?

 Yes!
 Be sure to pack a copy of your passport and visa (if applicable) in your carry-on luggage, and leave a copy at home with a family member or trusted friend.
-If possible, please email a scanned copy to the OIP to include in your file, or stop by the office so they can scan it for you.
-Having a copy available will make replacing your passport much easier in the case your passport is lost or stolen.
+Having a copy available will make replacing your passport much easier in the case that your passport is lost or stolen.